Alan Kelly (politician): Opposition and leadership challenges (2016–2020)

-In a Hot Press interview in 2017, he described himself as a practicing Catholic and said that he is very liberal on 'most issues'.
+In a Hot Press interview in 2017, he described himself as a practicing Catholic and said that he is very liberal on "most issues".
 He stated that he was opposed to the legalisation of prostitution, but was in favour of the legalisation of marijuana.

 In September 2017, Kelly called for the HPV vaccine to be given to all schoolboys in Ireland.
 The vaccine's roll-out among girls had recently been subject to controversy over its alleged side effects.

-In November 2017, Kelly was criticised by his Labour colleagues after he warned leader Brendan Howlin that he has less than six months to turn the party's fortunes around.
+In November 2017, Kelly was criticised by his Labour colleagues after he warned leader Brendan Howlin that he had less than six months to turn the party's fortunes around.
 However, the chair of the Association of Labour Councillors, Dermot Lacey, said: "If there had been an election [in 2016], I would have voted for Alan.
 If there is an election, I will vote for him.
 At the moment there isn't a contest."

 In August 2018, Kelly challenged Howlin for the party leadership.
 His challenge failed due to lack of support from his parliamentary colleagues.
-The Irish Independent described his efforts to become leader as 'persistent'.
+The Irish Independent described his efforts to become leader as "persistent".

-In 2020, Kelly was re-elected to represent the Tipperary constituency during the February general election, obtaining 13,222 first preference votes (9.6%) and thus securing the fourth of five available seats.
-As of 2020, Kelly was Labour's spokesperson on health.
+At the 2020 general election, Kelly was re-elected to represent the Tipperary constituency, obtaining 13,222 first preference votes (9.6%) and securing the fourth of five seats.
+In 2020, Kelly was Labour's spokesperson on health.

 Labour Party leader (2020–2022)

-After Brendan Howlin's intention to stand down as party leader following the 2020 general election, Kelly was nominated by two of the party's six TDs; Seán Sherlock and Duncan Smith.
-Kelly was also publicly supported by former Labour TDs Jan O'Sullivan and Willie Penrose.
+Brendan Howlin stood down as party leader following the 2020 general election.
+Kelly was nominated in the leadership election by two of the party's six TDs, Seán Sherlock and Duncan Smith.
+He was also publicly supported by former Labour TDs Jan O'Sullivan and Willie Penrose.
 Launching his election bid, Kelly said that a complete rebuild of the Labour Party was needed.
 On 3 April 2020, he was announced as the new leader of the Labour Party, having won 55% of the vote.
 Kelly became noted for his outspoken style following his election as leader.
 In May 2020, he appeared to rule out going into a coalition government.

-He announced his resignation as party leader on 2 March 2022, citing a lack of confidence in his leadership from party colleagues as the reason.
+He announced his resignation as party leader on 2 March 2022, citing a lack of confidence in his leadership from party colleagues.
 He announced he would stay on as leader until a replacement was appointed, and would remain as a TD for Tipperary.
-Ivana Bacik succeeded Kelly on 24 March.
+Following an uncontested election, Ivana Bacik succeeded Kelly on 24 March.